Disrc/SankakuComplexAddon/README.md

 - *If anyone finds this with an actual developer account feel free to upload it*
 - *The post analyzer is work in progress, there is no use to enabling it at the moment*
+- *Everything runs locally and no data is send to/received form any 3rd party*

 ## How to install